CuBoulder/express_documentation/docs/evaluating_services.md

 * Can we track the status of support requests?
 * Does the service have an existing Drupal integration that is reports several installs and appears to be well supported?

-Answering no to one of two of these wouldn’t mean we’d refuse to integrate the service, but answering no to all or most of these should be a red flag that we could have issues with this service.
+Answering no to one of two of these (other than accessiblity and security) wouldn’t mean we’d refuse to integrate the service, but answering no to all or most of these should be a red flag that we could have issues with this service.